MRamadhanKesaPI/Data-Preparation-Processes_for_Bens-Pizzeria...Order-Activity-and-Inventory-Management/README.md

-# Data Preparation Process for Ben's Pizzeria: Order Activity and Inventory Management
+# Data Preparation Processes for Ben's Pizzeria: Order Activity and Inventory Management

 The data preparation process ensures raw data is clean, consistent, and ready for analysis.
 It involves importing the data, fixing errors, and organizing it into a usable structure.
 This step is crucial for accurate and reliable results.